jspm/generator/README.md

 // }
 ```

-The generator treats the existing resolutions in the `inputMap` like a lockfile - they are respected as authoritative version resolutions so far as packages are not being updated.
+The generator carefully treats the existing resolutions in the `inputMap` like a lockfile, decomposing the map into locks, custom mappings and dependencies.
+Locks are respected as authoritative version resolutions so far as packages are not being updated.

-The `"imports"` in the `inputMap` are treated like package.json `"dependencies"` and scopes are pruned to remove any modules
-not reachable from the `"imports"`.
+The `"imports"` in the `inputMap` are treated as pinned dependencies like the npm package.json `"dependencies"` and all other mappings in scopes are pruned to remove any modules not reachable from these `"imports"`.

 The generator environment conditions will always update all existing mappings in the import map when running any install operation,
 unless those mappings are mapped to custom resolutions not corresponding to any export which are then treated as overrides.